apache-spark-on-k8s/kubernetes-HDFS/charts/README.md

+---
+layout: global
+title: HDFS charts
+---

+# HDFS charts
+Helm charts for launching HDFS daemons in a K8s cluster.
+Note that the HDFS charts are currently being heavily revised and are subject to change.

-### Prerequisite
+# Prerequisite

 Requires Kubernetes 1.6 as the `namenode` and `datanodes` are using `ClusterFirstWithHostNet`, which was introduced in Kubernetes 1.6

-### Usage
+# Usage

-Helm charts for launching HDFS daemons in a K8s cluster.
-The daemons should be launched in the following order.
+The HDFS daemons should be launched in the following order.

   1. hdfs namenode daemons.
 For the High Availity (HA) setup, follow instructions in `hdfs-namenode-k8s/README.md`.
 Or if you do